-- 1. Resource expansion drilling that will be focused in the resource area, designed to delineate additional tonnage of mineralisation outside of the previous resource estimates. - Brownfields exploration designed to test newly recognized hanging wall and footwall vein splays, offset structures at depth, and additional targets in close proximity to the historical workings. - 3.
-Review, re-logging and additional resampling of historic drill holes drilled prior to 2019 where it appears that previous sampling did not sample portions of the drill core that appear to contain encouraging intercepts. - 4.
+- 1. On February 5, 2024, Defiance clarified certain Technical Disclosure related to the San Acacio Project.
+As a result, the Company has withdrawn the report containing the 2014 San Acacio Resource Estimate and has begun the preparation of a new technical report for the property. - 2.
+Historical resource expansion drilling that will be focused in the resource area, designed to delineate additional tonnage of mineralisation outside of the previous resource estimates. - Brownfields exploration designed to test newly recognized hanging wall and footwall vein splays, offset structures at depth, and additional targets in close proximity to the historical workings. - 4.
+Commencement of a program of surface trenching over the Veta Grande structure. - 5.
 Permits will be submitted for additional exploration holes as a follow up to the propertywide surface geochemistry and mapping program at San Acacio.